 Graduate Program Coordinator

 Students will work closely with their thesis chair, or faculty advisor.
-The role of the thesis chair is separate from that of the Graduate Program Coordinator.
+The role of the thesis chair is separate from that of the Graduate Program Director.
 Once the thesis committee is formed, the chair assumes the function of a primary faculty advisor, and must be a member of the SIAS Graduate Faculty.
-Before the student registers for thesis credit, an approved proposal for a thesis or degree project must be submitted to the MAIS Administrator and Advisor, as well as the Graduate Faculty Coordinator.
+Before the student registers for thesis credit, an approved proposal for a thesis or degree project must be submitted to the MAIS Administrator and Advisor, as well as the Graduate Program Director.
 It is the role of the thesis chair to help the student shape an interdisciplinary thesis or project of a quality appropriate to a master's level.
 The chair's ultimate duty is to evaluate the thesis or project and, if satisfactory, attest to its quality by signing off on the thesis warrant and approving the student for graduation.
 Students are strongly encouraged to actively engage in the selection of their thesis chairs.

 A thesis committee must have a minimum of two members, one of which serves as the chair.
 Committee members (also called readers) must be qualified individuals who possess a terminal degree in an area appropriate to the thesis/project, and hold an academic appointment at an accredited institution.
 The chair and at least one-half of the total membership of the thesis committee must be members of the graduate faculty.
 It is the responsibility of the thesis chair to determine the suitability of any committee members or readers recruited from outside of SIAS.
 Readers attest to the quality of the thesis or project on the student's warrant for graduation and may offer appropriate advice and assistance to students.
 Once the committee members have been selected and before students can register for thesis or degree project credits, students must complete and submit a thesis or degree project proposal that has been formally approved.